auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 }
 ```

-An example pipeline of sending the SMS to the user's phone when at least 4 faces are detected in a specified region is given here: [Check the example here](./k260_kria_som_pbtxt.md#adding-sms-message-notification-alert).
-This pipeline is used to detect person faces in the USB input video.
-Here is an example of the original JSON packet detected without any jq trigger applied:
+Here is an example of the original JSON packet detected looks like without any jq trigger applied:

 ```
 {
   "frame": 3,
-  "item_count": 2,
+  "item_count": 1,
   "items": {
     "item 1": {
       "box_id": 1,